CRACK IT Challenges

 - Potential CRACK IT Challenges are developed with Sponsors through either an open call or office-led initiatives.

-- The CRACK IT Advisory Panel assess potential Challenges, taking into consideration external reviewer comments, and recommend to the NC3Rs which Challenges to run as competitions
+- The CRACK IT Advisory Panel assess potential Challenges, taking into consideration external reviewer comments, and recommends to the NC3Rs which Challenges to run as competitions.

 - Building teams to solve the Challenges - we provide networking opportunities through the Launch event for potential applicants to identify new partners and to meet the Sponsors.